 Publicly communicating - this Statement has been made available on PAC's website and has been reported to the Australian Border Force.

-Remediation - PAC did not identify in FY 2022 a modern slavery situation in its supply chain requiring immediate remediation, however, please refer to the findings above.
+Remediation - PAC did not identify in FY 2023 a modern slavery situation in its supply chain requiring immediate remediation.

 Assessing on-going effectiveness